jbussemaker/AssignmentEncoding/README.md

   - Pre-generate the matrix (and cache it)
   - Encode lazy encoders; for each calculate the imputation ratio (using pre-generated matrix) and information index
-    - Several imputation ratios can be used, with different existence-wise aggregations: the **total imputation** ratio is most effective at selecting suitable encoders
+    - Several imputation ratios can be used, with different existence-wise aggregations: the **min imputation** ratio is most effective at selecting suitable encoders, because imputers apply for each existence scheme separately, and the min imputation ratio applies to the largest matrix that needs to be imputed
     - Additionally encode eager encoders if `n_mat <= n_mat_eager_max`
     - Stop encoding (and skip) if encoding time exceeds `encoding_time_limit`
   - Select the best lazy encoder according to the division-scoring algorithm (considering priority areas 1 to 4)
   - If none is selected, encode eager encoders (calculate same metrics as for lazy encoders)
-  - Select the best encoder according to the division-scoring algorithm (considering priority areas 1 to 6)
+  - Select the best encoder according to the division-scoring algorithm (considering priority areas 1 to 8)
   - If none is selected, encode enumeration-based encoders
   - Select the best encoder (considering all priority areas)
   - Regardless of how good the finally selected encoder is, this algorithm will always have at least one result: